nielsenlabmbi/Spike/README.md

    - implements temporal (and optionally spatial) constraints
    - note: run with parfor loop to speed up processing time
    - note: first job should be 0, not 1
+   - note: if you are regenerating files for a previously sorted file, check whether you need to set the legacyFlag to 1 (this determines the amount of overlap between jobs).
+You can tell whether this needs to be the case by loading a single job file and looking at the settings structure.
+If it does not contain settings.offsetSamples, or if settings.legacyFlag=1, then you need to set legacyFlag to 1.
    *Output: SpikeFiles\filename_pX_jID_spike.mat; updates to _id.mat file (local and on Z if selected)*

 3) extractSpikeProps: